1966 United States Senate election in Virginia: Campaign

 Senator Robertson had long been one of the most conservative members of the Democratic Party and had opposed most civil rights legislation.
 To secure his defeat, President Lyndon B. Johnson personally recruited State Senator William B. Spong Jr., a much more liberal member of the party, to challenge Robertson in the Democratic primary.
+The decaying Byrd machine was unsure about supporting the aging Robertson, with some members favouring younger First District Congressman Thomas Downing.
+Nevertheless, fears that Downing's supporters would not rally behind Byrd lead the organization to stand with Robertson as its candidate for the primary.